moondance-labs/tanssi-docs/builders/manage/sudo.md

 ### Configuring Polkadot.js Apps

 After navigating to Polkadot.js Apps for your ContainerChain, you'll need to add your Sudo account.
 Injecting your Sudo account into Polkadot.js Apps from a browser extension is considered safer than storing accounts directly in the browser.
 However, you can still import your Sudo account directly into the browser's cache.
 This method does not require the use of any extensions.
-To import your an account into Polkadot.js in this manner, take the following steps:
+To import an account into Polkadot.js in this manner, take the following steps:

 1. Click on **Settings**
 2. Under **in-browser account creation** select **Allow local in-browser account creation**